 "§ 105-159.2.
-Designation of tax to North Carolina Fair Elections Fund.
+Designation of tax to North Carolina Public Campaign Financing Fund.

-- (a) Allocation to the North Carolina Fair Elections Fund.
-One dollar (\$1.00) from the income taxes paid each year by each individual with an income tax liability of at least that amount shall be allocated to the North Carolina Fair Elections Fund established in Article 22D of Chapter 163 of the General Statutes, unless the taxpayer indicates an objection to the allocation on the income tax return in the manner described in subsection (b) of this section.
-In the case of a married couple filing a joint return, each individual shall have the option of objecting to the allocation.
-The amounts allocated under this subsection to the Fund shall be credited to it on a quarterly basis. - (b) Form.
-Individual income tax returns shall include a place for the designation of one dollar (\$1.00) to the North Carolina Fair Elections Fund with two options given to the taxpayer: 'For' and 'Against,' and the following statement: 'One dollar will go to the North Carolina Fair Elections Fund to support a nonpartisan court system, unless you fill in the circle labeled "Against."
-Your tax remains the same regardless of which circle you choose.'
-A paid preparer of tax returns shall not choose one of the two options for a taxpayer without the taxpayer's consent.
-The Department of Revenue shall not approve for use in preparing North Carolina income tax returns any software package if that software package defaults to the option 'Against' on that question. - (c) Instructions.
-Individual income tax returns shall include in their instructions an explanatory statement for the designation described in subsection (b) of this section which shall read: The North Carolina Fair Elections Fund provides campaign money to candidates for the North Carolina Supreme Court and Court of Appeals who voluntarily accept strict campaign spending and fund-raising limits.
+- (a) Allocation to the North Carolina Public Campaign Financing Fund.
+To ensure the financial viability of the North Carolina Public Campaign Financing Fund established in Article 22D of Chapter 163 of the General Statutes, the Department must allocate to that Fund one dollar (\$1.00) from the income taxes paid each year by each individual with an income tax liability of at least that amount, unless the individual objects.
+A taxpayer must be given the opportunity to indicate an objection to that allocation in the manner described in subsection (b) of this section.
+In the case of a married couple filing a joint return, each individual must have the option of objecting to the allocation.
+The amounts allocated under this subsection to the Fund must be credited to it on a quarterly basis. - (b) Returns.
+Individual income tax returns must give an individual an opportunity to object to the allocation of one dollar (\$1.00) of the individual's tax liability to the North Carolina Public Campaign Financing Fund.
+The Department must make it clear to the taxpayer that the dollar will support a nonpartisan court system, that the dollar will go to the Fund if the taxpayer does not mark an objection, and that allocation of the dollar neither increases nor decreases the individual's tax liability.
+The following statement satisfies the intent of this requirement: 'One dollar (\$1.00) will go to the North Carolina Public Campaign Financing Fund to support a nonpartisan court system, unless you object.
+Your tax remains the same whether or not you object.'
+The Department must consult with the State Board of Elections to ensure that the information given to taxpayers complies with the intent of this section.

+The Department must inform the entities it approves to reproduce the return of the requirements of this section and that a return may not reflect an objection unless the individual completing the return decided to object to the allocation after being presented with the information required by subsection (c) of this section.
+No software package used in preparing North Carolina income tax returns may default to an objection.
+A paid preparer of tax returns may not mark an objection for a taxpayer without the taxpayer's consent.

+(c) Instructions. - The instruction for individual income tax returns must include the following explanatory statement: 'The North Carolina Public Campaign Financing Fund provides campaign money to nonpartisan candidates for the North Carolina Supreme Court and Court of Appeals who voluntarily accept strict campaign spending and fund-raising limits.
 The Fund also helps finance educational materials about voter registration, the role of the appellate courts, and the candidates seeking election as appellate judges in North Carolina.
-One dollar (\$1.00) from the taxes you pay will go to the Fund unless you fill in the circle marked "Against."
-Regardless of what choice you make, your tax will not increase, nor will any refund you are entitled to be reduced.'
-The exact wording of this statement or the statement specified in subsection (b) of this section may be modified if the new wording does not change the statement's essential meaning and is approved by the State Board of Elections and the Advisory Council for the Fair Elections Fund."
+One dollar (\$1.00) from the taxes you pay will go to the Fund unless you mark an objection.
+Regardless of what choice you make, your tax will not increase, nor will any refund you are entitled to be reduced.' "